RockyXRQ/RockyXRQ/README.md

 ### Hi there 👋

+This is Rocky Xu~
+I'm studying at USST and majoring in Automation.
+I'm also the programming mentor of FRC(First Robotics Competition) Team 8583 Juggernauts and 8214 Cyber Unicorn.
+I'm interested in Robotics & Control Theory.

 - 🔭 Current working in [SIEMENS](https://www.siemens.com/global/en.html).
 - 🔭 Previously working in [Shenzhen Next-Innovation](https://github.com/FRCNextInnovation).
 - 🌱 Major in the Control Theory & Robotics ~